bitwarden/contributing-docs/docs/getting-started/business/directory-connector/open-ldap.md

 This method uses an [OpenLDAP Docker image](https://hub.docker.com/r/bitnami/openldap) to run a local directory service that you can use for development.

-This is also the method used to run integration tests in the pipeline.
+This is also the method used to run integration tests in the CI workflow(s).

 ## Requirements